 We will answer that question with a simple question of our own: Is your specific audience on Facebook?

-It’s true that Facebook Advertising is not for every business.
+It’s true that advertising on Facebook is not for every business.
 If you know that the shoppers you want to target are not on Facebook, it doesn’t make sense to invest the time on Facebook ads manager.

-If you’re unsure, you can always test!
+If you’re unsure, read through to the end of our Facebook ads guide.
+Remember, you can always do split testing!
 Start with a small budget and track conversions for a few weeks to see if it’s helpful for you.

 Facebook ads generally have a “ramp up” period before you will start to see results.
 This can range anywhere from a few days to a full week.